fmarcio/array-methods-app/README.md

-# Instagram Clone - Form and Profile :computer:
+# Array methods App :computer:

 Project made to practice some essential array methods: _map()_, _forEach()_, _reduce()_, _filter()_, _sort()_.
 It's a simple app that fetches fake data about users and their wealth.
 Made with HTML, CSS and Vanilla JS.